pjohalloran/gameframework/README.txt

  TODO:

- - Fix the Windows build.
  - Get rid of dead and experimental code.
  - iOS platform support.
  - More 2D/3D game examples.
  - Custom memory management and allocation.
  - Removal of exceptions.
  - Replace STL with custom data structures and algorithms.
- - Implement shadows in the Pool3D
+ - Implement shadows in the Pool3D.

 Building: